 What is Simultaneous Interpreting?

-The interpreters will be located on-site in a soundproof booth and wear a headset.
+The interpreters will be located on-site (or remotely) in a soundproof booth and wear a headset.
 They will listen to the speaker and interpret the message whilst he or she is speaking.
 Interpreters usually work in pairs with two to a booth.

 The interpretation is delivered into a microphone simultaneously and delegates hear it through their own headsets while the keynote speaker is talking.